Kforce (NASDAQ:KFRC) Hits New 1-Year Low – What’s Next?

-Several research analysts have weighed in on the company.
-Truist Financial lowered their price target on Kforce from $68.00 to $58.00 and set a “hold” rating on the stock in a research report on Tuesday, October 29th.
-StockNews.com raised Kforce from a “hold” rating to a “buy” rating in a research report on Saturday, November 30th.
+KFRC has been the topic of several analyst reports.
+StockNews.com upgraded shares of Kforce from a “hold” rating to a “buy” rating in a report on Saturday, November 30th.
+Truist Financial cut their target price on Kforce from $68.00 to $58.00 and set a “hold” rating on the stock in a research note on Tuesday, October 29th.

 Kforce Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, March 21st.
+The business also recently declared a quarterly dividend, which will be paid on Friday, March 21st.
 Stockholders of record on Friday, March 7th will be paid a dividend of $0.39 per share.
-This is an increase from Kforce’s previous quarterly dividend of $0.38.
-This represents a $1.56 annualized dividend and a dividend yield of 3.17%.
-The ex-dividend date of this dividend is Friday, March 7th.
-Kforce’s payout ratio is currently 56.72%.
+The ex-dividend date is Friday, March 7th.
+This represents a $1.56 annualized dividend and a dividend yield of 3.12%.
+This is a positive change from Kforce’s previous quarterly dividend of $0.38.
+Kforce’s dividend payout ratio (DPR) is presently 58.21%.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Charles Schwab Investment Management Inc. boosted its stake in shares of Kforce by 5.5% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 758,963 shares of the business services provider’s stock worth $43,033,000 after acquiring an additional 39,800 shares during the period.
-Geode Capital Management LLC boosted its stake in Kforce by 0.4% in the 4th quarter.
-Geode Capital Management LLC now owns 482,199 shares of the business services provider’s stock valued at $27,346,000 after purchasing an additional 1,720 shares during the period.
-Tributary Capital Management LLC boosted its stake in Kforce by 38.3% in the 4th quarter.
-Tributary Capital Management LLC now owns 422,930 shares of the business services provider’s stock valued at $23,980,000 after purchasing an additional 117,231 shares during the period.
-Wellington Management Group LLP boosted its stake in Kforce by 36.3% in the 4th quarter.
-Wellington Management Group LLP now owns 297,111 shares of the business services provider’s stock valued at $16,846,000 after purchasing an additional 79,100 shares during the period.
-Finally, Northern Trust Corp boosted its stake in Kforce by 5.6% in the 4th quarter.
-Northern Trust Corp now owns 258,765 shares of the business services provider’s stock valued at $14,672,000 after purchasing an additional 13,811 shares during the period.
-92.77% of the stock is currently owned by institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+Marshall Wace LLP purchased a new position in shares of Kforce during the 4th quarter valued at $6,683,000.
+Tributary Capital Management LLC raised its stake in Kforce by 38.3% in the 4th quarter.
+Tributary Capital Management LLC now owns 422,930 shares of the business services provider’s stock valued at $23,980,000 after acquiring an additional 117,231 shares during the period.
+Raymond James Financial Inc. purchased a new stake in Kforce during the fourth quarter valued at about $5,146,000.
+Proficio Capital Partners LLC bought a new position in Kforce during the fourth quarter worth about $4,951,000.
+Finally, Wellington Management Group LLP increased its stake in shares of Kforce by 36.3% in the fourth quarter.
+Wellington Management Group LLP now owns 297,111 shares of the business services provider’s stock worth $16,846,000 after purchasing an additional 79,100 shares in the last quarter.
+Hedge funds and other institutional investors own 92.77% of the company’s stock.

 Kforce Company Profile